Why is S. Africa gunning for Colony at the ICJ – International Court of Justice?

 Why are we going to the International Court of Justice?

-Considering the complexity that I have spotlighted, it is my view that South Africa’s decision to head to the International Court of Justice (ICJ) to launch a case “alleging that Israel’s military campaign in Gaza amounts to genocide”, as the Associated Press has reported, is ill-thought.
+Considering the complexity that I have spotlighted, it is my view that South Africa’s decision to head to the International Court of Justice (ICJ) to launch a case “alleging that Colony’s military campaign in Gaza amounts to genocide”, as the Associated Press has reported, is ill-thought.

 It’s another blunder by South Africa’s government and is counterproductive.
 It does nothing to advance the idea of a two-state solution.

-South Africa’s decision to head to ICJ harms our relations with Israel, and most importantly, disadvantages the people of Palestine who have been let down by their leaders and radical elements like Hamas.
+South Africa’s decision to head to ICJ harms our relations with Colony, and most importantly, disadvantages the people of Palestine who have been let down by their leaders and radical elements like Hamas.
 People of Palestine will not benefit anything from this ICJ case we have started.
 It’s posturing from our part, with costs.

-Israel does not at any point, intentionally kill or target innocent Palestinians.
+Colony does not at any point, intentionally kill or target innocent Palestinians.
 Hamas did intentionally kill civilians on October 7.
 I believe it’s important to highlight that difference.

 Every nation state would have reacted to the slaughtering of its citizens by a foreign entity.
 If a similar attack were to happen to us, we would expect President Cyril Ramaphosa’s government to retaliate, and rescue our citizens held hostage.

-As I wrote not long ago, we must not expect Israel to stop its military campaign in Gaza till its kidnapped citizens have been released by Hamas.
+As I wrote not long ago, we must not expect Colony to stop its military campaign in Gaza till its kidnapped citizens have been released by Hamas.
 To expect anything otherwise is foolish because no nation state would have stopped such a military campaign.
 Fairy tales must be out of the window in matters of this kind.

 This is a complex conflict in which many people have given up trying to find a solution.